Les Tapies is an intensive summer program for high school students studying drawing, painting, photography and

 Courses for both summer sessions include Drawing and Painting, Architecture and Photography but in slightly different configurations.
 In Session I, students have a choice of studio major and elective.
-Session II students will all major in Drawing and Painting and will have their choice of elective course.
+Session II students will all major in Drawing and Painting or Architecture and will have their choice of elective course.

 Session I - Course options